Remote Sensing Facility (RSF)

 Remote sensing instrumentation

-RSR has a long history of developing and deploying remote sensors such as the now retired ELDORA radar or the SABL and LAMS lidar systems.
+RSR has a long history of developing and deploying remote sensors such as the now retired ELDORA, CP2, CP3, and CP4 radars or the SABL, REAL, and LAMS lidar systems.
+(Data images from the decommissioned instruments.)
 Currently RSF is responsible for advancing, operating, and maintaining the following ground-based and airborne remote sensing instruments:

 The HIAPER cloud radar (HCR) is an airborne, polarimetric, millimeter-wavelength radar that serves the atmospheric science community by providing cloud remote sensing capabilities to the NSF/NCAR HIAPER Gulfstream V aircraft.